True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

 - Look for antonyms (opposite words) from the statements to find FALSE answers.

-Example 1: True
+Example 1: True False or Not Given?

 The pyramids of Egypt were built more than three thousand years ago, and no one knows how.
 The conventional picture is that tens of thousands of slaves dragged stones on sledges.
 But there is no evidence to back this up.

-So is the statement True or False?
+So is Statement 1 True False or Not Given?

-Example 2: False
+Example 2: True False or Not Given?

-Follow the same strategy for the next statement:
+Follow the same strategy for Statement 2:

 Now a Californian software consultant called Maureen Clemmons has suggested that kites might have been involved.
 While perusing a book on the monuments of Egypt, she noticed a hieroglyph that showed a row of men standing in odd postures.

-So is statement 2 True or False?
+So is statement 2 True False or Not Given?

 The sentence in the text contradicts (says the opposite of) Statement 2: